1976–77 NHL season

 The 1976–77 NHL season was the 60th season of the National Hockey League.
 The Kansas City Scouts moved to Denver, Colorado, and became the Colorado Rockies and the California Golden Seals moved to Cleveland, Ohio, and became the Cleveland Barons.
 The Montreal Canadiens once again dominated the playoffs as, for the second straight year, they swept their opponent four games to none in the final series for the Stanley Cup.

 League business

 Two teams relocated: The Kansas City Scouts moved to Denver, Colorado, and became the Colorado Rockies and the California Golden Seals moved to Cleveland, Ohio, and became the Cleveland Barons.
 These were the first franchise moves since the original Ottawa Senators had relocated in 1934 to become the St. Louis Eagles.
 Instability and the poor performances of the Washington Capitals and the Scouts since the 1974 expansion caused the league to shelve an expansion to Denver and Seattle that had been proposed for this season.
 Seattle would not have a team until the expansion Seattle Kraken in the 2021–22 season.

+The 1976 NHL amateur draft was held on June 1, at the NHL offices in Montreal, Quebec.
+Rick Green was selected first overall by the Washington Capitals.

-This season was Clarence Campbell's last as NHL President.
-He would be succeeded by John Ziegler.
+This season was Clarence Campbell's last as NHL President before he was succeeded by John Ziegler.